-Dual-qualified in England and the United States, Kate Ashton is a corporate partner with a broad international practice, including extensive experience ...
+Dual-qualified in England and the United States, Kate Ashton is a leader of the firm’s Private Fund Transactions Group.
+She regularly counsels investors ...

 Read Full Biography